robbiehammond/GainsIQ/README.md

 Note there's a script `build_and_deploy_prod.sh` that will do most of this for you.
 You'll still have to double-deploy; just run the script again after fetching the app url.

-Note that there's an SDK to handle API calls to the backend, which can be found here: https://github.com/robbiehammond/gainsiq-sdk.
+Note that there's an SDK to handle API calls to the backend, which can be found here: https://github.com/robbiehammond/gainsiq-sdk <-- deprecated.

 ## Design
 Just so I remember vaguely how this works: